GregoryMaselle/Project2_3AN/readme.md

 # Advanced Numerical Methods (3rd year Course) Project

-This Matlab code is used to calculate and display simulations for solutions to the problem described in proj2_3an_23.pdf
+This Matlab code is used to calculate and display simulations for solutions to the problem described in proj2_3an_23.pdf.
+The code uses implements both the Split-Step methods and Finite Differences methods for solving partial differential equations.

 ## Installation
 You will need to install Matlab to run this code (to my knowledge.)
 You can acquire a matlab license and subsequent software at https://www.mathworks.com/products/matlab.html.